Knowing your rights in the division process

 Ownership can become a murky concept during a divorce or separation.
 There are a lot of variables in this process, including income, child support requirements, proof of purchase, inheritance, and other legal documentation that could all decide ownership one way or another.

 Every situation is different, so if you’re not currently talking with your partner, consider getting a friend, relative or lawyer to do it for you – and always speak with your lawyer first.

 Find out more information about separating finances when relationships end.

 Keeping it out of the courts

 There are some situations where a divorce or separation can be resolved outside of court.

-In these instances, you and your partner can go through a ‘dispute resolution service’ - a quick, simple, and cheap alternative.
-These services are Government-funded, and will take care of filing your parenting plan or consent orders with the Court.
-You can find a list of dispute resolution services on the Family Relationships website.
+In these instances, you and your partner can go through a dispute resolution service - a quick, simple, and cheap alternative.
+These services are government funded and will take care of filing your parenting plan or consent orders with the Court.
+You can find a list of dispute resolution services on the Family Relationships website., opens in new window

 There are, of course, a number of situations where a court hearing is unavoidable.
 These include being the sole applicant, if you have a child under the age of 18, not being able to locate your partner, or if you can't reach a settlement through a dispute resolution service.